cosmicBboy/cosmicBboy.github.io/_posts/2017-12-31-a-humans-guide-to-algorithmic-bias.md

-I've written about this kind of machine learning bias in the context of [responsible data science](http://techblog.arena.io/Responsible_Data_Science/){:target="_blank"}, but in this post I'll articulate a general framework that I hope will help you navigate the world of algorithmic applications.
+I've written about this kind of machine learning bias in the context of [responsible data science](http://techblog.arena.io/Responsible_Data_Science/){:target="_blank"}, but in this post I'll articulate a general set of questions that I hope will help you navigate the world of algorithmic applications.

 Before getting into that, let's talk about the problem.